 With the above method of putting barking on cue, there are chances that, at some point, instead of barking because the dog likes to, he'll start barking for treats.
 The barking behavior therefore may start becoming more and more dependent on the extrinsic reinforcer rather than the intrinsic one.

 For sake of an example, imagine making necklaces and giving them away as gifts.
 Then, one day out of the blue, you find a company that will actually pay you for them.
-Most likely at this point you will want to work for money and you may rarely go back to giving necklaces as gifts.
+Most likely at this point you will want to work for money and you may rarely or just occasionally go back to giving necklaces as gifts.

 Back to the barking dog now.
 Once the behavior is strongly on cue and has attained stimulus control, there may therefore be a reduction in interest in performing an intrinsically reinforcing behavior.